SeanKilleen/seankilleen.github.io/_posts/2019-10-23-avoid-these-blue-green-deployment-pitfalls.md

 ## What do you think?

 Have you encountered any other pitfalls when attempting blue/green deployments?
 Are you on the other side and blissfully deploying all the time without a care in the world?

+I'd love to hear your thoughts in the comments!